 We’re Willing to Bet On Ourselves and Share the Risk With Our Clients

 At Sbaiti & Company, our clients look to us to produce the best possible result at the best possible value.
-To help clients manage the expense and risk of litigation, we often work with clients on a contingency fee or alternative structured fee that pays us to win, and only when we win.
-This aligns our interests perfectly with our clients’ best outcomes.
+To help clients manage the expense and risk of litigation, we often work with clients on a contingency fee or alternative structured fee that pays us to win, and only if we win.
+This aligns our interests with our clients’ best outcomes.

 Unlike large full-service law firms, we do not have an army of associates or high-cost attorneys who need hours to bill.
 While other firms may deploy three or four lawyers for each one of ours, we have never found ourselves outgunned despite frequently being out-manned.